How Much Does a Radiant Barrier Cost in 2025?

 • Foil-based radiant barriers cost between $0.10 and $0.90 per square foot.

-• Radiant barriers can provide up to 10% in energy savings by reflecting heat away from or back into your home.
+• A radiant barrier can help you save up to 10% on energy costs by reflecting heat away from or back into your home.

 Radiant Barrier Cost Factors